-The case of Bainbridge v Wigley dates from December 1810, at the threashold between a few years of invention and change for Bainbridge and at the start of his mature period.
-At the time, British patent law was still very much in its infancy and copies of patented devices, especially musical instruments were not uncommon—a fact attested to by the large number of copies of Bainbridge's “Improved” Flageolet still in existence.
-A significant proportion of Bainbridge's mature life seems to have been occupied with litigation against those who he considered to have copied his instruments, although without a great deal of success.
+The case of Bainbridge v Wigley dates from December 1810, at the threshold between a few years of invention and change for William Bainbridge, at the start of his mature period.
+At the time, British patent law was still very much in its infancy and copies of patented devices, especially musical instruments were not uncommon—a fact attested to by the large number of copies of Bainbridge’s “Improved” Flageolet still in existence.
+A significant proportion of Bainbridge’s mature life seems to have been occupied with litigation against those who he considered to have copied his instruments, although without a great deal of success.
 Not only did he have to withdraw his action in his case against Wigley but lost another case, in 1817, against John Briggs.

 The case is interesting for those the study of the flageolet as it gives detailed descriptions of Bainbridge’s improvements to the English flageolet and a few other details of musical life in London in the 1810s.
 In particular:—

 The case also reinforces a number of other details about the “Improved” flageolet (such as the raising of the tonic note by a forth, from being played with six fingers to being played with three) which are more widely known.